 Guidelines to keep in mind when using the Nebraska Sex Offender Registry website:

-1. The majority of the people on the Nebraska Sex Offender Registry website are not dangerous.
-The Nebraska Sex Offender Registry website is not based on any scientific risk of reoffense.
+1. The Nebraska Sex Offender Registry website is not based on any scientific risk of reoffense.

 2. The Nebraska Sex Offender Registry website includes people who are not dangerous as well as people who are innocent of what they were accused of doing.
 These are individuals who accepted plea agreements rather than deal with our society’s “guilty until proven innocent” attitude toward sexual offenses.
 By listing them on the Nebraska Sex Offender Registry website, the state violated their plea agreements.

 3. The Nebraska Sex Offender Registry website includes many people who were evaluated and deemed to be of low risk to reoffend, and thus were not on the website prior to Jan.
 1, 2010.
 Some of those people are now on the Nebraska Sex Offender Registry website for life even though their offenses were committed years ago and they long ago completed their sentences.

 4. The Nebraska Legislature’s finding from the 1990s that all sex offenders are dangerous was not based on any scientific, empirical evidence.
 It was a politically-motivated “made up” finding that was based on popular myth.
 There is a vast and growing body of evidence that the reverse is actually true – that sex offenders are among the least likely to reoffend.
 The Legislative Finding is made up in the same way that the oft-repeated “50,000 online predators” number was made up.
 This narrative shows how this round, easy-to-remember number (which is just a lie) was fabricated by the network that brought you “To Catch a Predator.”